docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 This approach

-- does not preserve the real client IP, so SPF check of incoming mail will fail
+- does not preserve the real client IP, so SPF check of incoming mail will fail.
-- requires you to specify the exposed IPs explicitly
+- requires you to specify the exposed IPs explicitly.

 ### Proxy port to Service